steveblue/angular2-rollup/README.md

-  --src [string]             specify a path to an existing src folder --skip-install [bool]      prevents install during scaffold --yarn [bool]              use yarn instead of npm to install --ivy [bool]               start a new project with angular ivy --prettier [bool]          scaffold a new workspace with prettier installed --ssl [bool]               scaffold a new workspace with https express server --angularVersion [string]  scaffold a new workspace with a specific version of angular
+  --src [string]             specify a path to an existing src folder --skip-install [bool]      prevents install during scaffold --yarn [bool]              use yarn instead of npm to install --prettier [bool]          scaffold a new workspace with prettier installed --ssl [bool]               scaffold a new workspace with https express server --angularVersion [string]  scaffold a new workspace with a specific version of angular